Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 `CHALLENGE`

 * You'd want to use a Blue Soul to make the first phase shorter.
 Watchout for the traps as you go.
 * For the second phase to go smothly, you need to make sure to destroy the bathtub while it's correctly positioned close to the edge of the arena (preferably either up or down side).
-When all three get off the bathtub, change immediately to the Pumpkin King Costume and constantly blast them with Fire Blast (Triangle) making sure to hit all three of them.
+When all three get off the bathtub, change immediately to the Pumpkin King Costume and constantly blast them with Fire Blast (△) making sure to hit all three of them.
 It may sound easy to do... it may take some trial and error.
-* If something went wrong and you could only get 2 or 1 of them, try to lure them to one another and Fire Blast (Triangle) them, but be weary of whoever is free and what they do.
+* If something went wrong and you could only get 2 or 1 of them, try to lure them to one another and Fire Blast (△) them, but be weary of whoever is free and what they do.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248716.png">